microsoft/service-fabric/release_notes/Service-Fabric-72CU4.md

 ## Key Announcements

-* .NET 5 apps for Windows on Service Fabric are now supported as a *preview**.
+* .NET 5 apps for Windows on Service Fabric are now supported as a preview.
 Look out for the GA announcement of .NET 5 apps for Windows on Service Fabric in the coming weeks.
 * .NET 5 apps for Linux on Service Fabric will be added in the Service Fabric 8.0 release.
 * Windows Server 20H2 is now supported as of the 7.2 CU4 release.